• Skip to primary navigation

 • Preheat oven to 200 degrees celsius (fan-forced).
 Lightly flour a 20cm square cake tin and set aside.

-• Place the lemonade and cream into a bowl.
-Add the salt and caster sugar and mix to combine.
+• Place the lemonade and cream into a bowl and mix to combine.

 • Sift in the self raising flour and use a knife to fold it through until only just combined (the mixture will be very sticky).